rootkovska/rootkovska.github.io/_posts/2015-04-22-qubes-30rc1-and-roadmap.md

 Finally, there is a problem of trusting us, the Qubes developers, that we really are not malicious and produce and distribute un-backdoored binaries and ISOs, matching indeed the source code we publish.
 Or that our build systems/VMs are not compromised.
-Or that our singing keys are not stolen (e.g. through EM leaks) (e.g. through EM leaks).
+Or that our singing keys are not stolen (e.g. through EM leaks).

 We believe we can address most of these concerns with the following mechanisms: